wp-plugins/wp-simple-firewall/readme.txt

 Tags: WordPress Firewall, protection, whitelist, blacklist, two-factor login, GASP Requires at least: 3.2.0
 Tested up to: 3.6
-Stable tag: 1.6.0
+Stable tag: 1.6.1

 WordPress Simple Firewall and Login Protection.

 == Description ==

-Protects your WordPress site in 2 main ways:
+Protects your WordPress site in 3 main ways:

-1. A simple, easily configured WordPress Firewall.
-1. Ultimate WordPress Login Protection against Bots and Brute Force Attacks (no ban lists and horrible configuration pages!)
+= A Simple, Effective Firewall =

+Builds upon the simplicity and effectiveness of the WordPress Firewall 2 plugin.

+= WordPress Login Protection =

+Adds several layers of protection to the WordPress login screen through identity verification and Brute Force Login hacking prevention.

+= Comments and SPAM Protection =

+Uses and builds upon tried and tested SPAM prevention and filtering techniques with some unique approaches found only in this plugin.

-= Firewall =
+= A Simple Firewall =

 The WordPress Simple Firewall is built to be reliable, and easy to use by **anyone**.
 Seriously, the interface is simple! :)